Get insider access

 2.0

 The Hisense HS2100 soundbar has decent audio format support via ARC.
-There's no Dolby Atmos support, but it does support Dolby Digital and Dolby Digital Plus, which is great considering the ubiquity of these formats when streaming or playing Blu-rays.
+As with most budget bars, there's no Dolby Atmos support, though the TCL S55H offers Atmos compatibility at a similar price point.
+It does support Dolby Digital and Dolby Digital Plus, though, which is great considering the ubiquity of these formats when streaming or playing Blu-rays.
 There's also support for DTS, which is a welcome addition.

 0